section-engineering-education/engineering-education/content/articles/detect-stop-traffic-deep-rcnn-in-matlab/index.md

 There are three variants of R-CNN.
 These are R-CNN, Fast R-CNN, and Faster R-CNN.
 As the name suggests, the speed of training and detection improves from the first to the last.

 In this tutorial, we are going to use the R-CNN.
+We will learn how to detect stop traffic signs using Deep R-NN in both real-time and offline mode using Matlab.
 We will use the image labeler application to create our pre-trained image database.
 Here, transfer learning is used where a pre-trained R-CNN is re-trained on its image dataset.

 ### Prerequisites
 To follow along with this tutorial, you'll need: